Vikrez22/Vikrez22/README.md

 👋 Hi, I’m Vikrez
 Software and Web developer | PHP(Laravel, Codeigniter)| React js| Javascript| Node Js|MySQL |Python.
-I seek challenging opportunities where I can fully use my skills for the success of the organization.
+I seek challenging opportunities where I can fully use my skills for the success of the organization.<br>
 🔗http://cv-vikrez22.vercel.app

 <!---